data-catering/data-caterer-docs/docs/docs/guide/scenario/data-generation.md

           path: "/opt/app/custom/csv/transactions"
         count:
           records: 100
-          perColumn:
-            columnNames:
+          perField:
+            fieldNames:
               - "account_id"
               - "name"
-            generator:
-              type: "random"
             options:
               min: 0
               max: 5
     ```

 === "UI"

     1. Under title `Record count`, click on `Advanced`
-    2. Enter `account_id,name` in `Column(s)`
+    2. Enter `account_id,name` in `Field(s)`
     3. Click on `Per unique set of values between` checkbox
     4. Set `Min` to `0` and `Max to `5`

-Here we set the minimum number of records per column to be 0 and the maximum to 5.
+Here we set the minimum number of records per field to be 0 and the maximum to 5.

 #### Foreign Key

-In this scenario, we want to match the `account_id` in `account` to match the same column values in `transaction`.
+In this scenario, we want to match the `account_id` in `account` to match the same field values in `transaction`.
 We
 also want to match `name` in `account` to `full_name` in `transaction`.
 This can be done via plan configuration like
 below.